Matze-Jung/opentx-lua-widgets/README.md

 ## Installing
 Unzip the files from the release package and drag the contents to your radio.
 If you do this correctly, the `SCRIPTS` directory will merge with your existing directories, placing the scripts in their appropriate paths.

 The `src` directory is not required for use and is only available for maintenance of the code.
-While it may work to use this directory, you may encounter some issues.
+However, the use of the `src` directory may work because the current OpenTX compiles its LUAC files at runtime.

-How to copy to the Transmitter:
+**How to copy to the Transmitter:**

 **A**) Bootloader Method
 1. Power off your transmitter and power it back on in boot loader mode.